Losing Ground (1982 film): Production

-Losing Ground was filmed in New York City and in Nyack, Piermont and Haverstraw in Rockland County, New York.
+Losing Ground was filmed in New York City and in Nyack, Piermont and Haverstraw in Rockland County.
 The film had a budget of $125,000.

 Response and legacy

 Losing Ground did not have a theatrical release, and thus never played outside of the film festival circuit during Collins' lifetime — the director died in 1988 at the age of 46.
 The film was largely overlooked at that time.
 In 1983, the Museum of Modern Art screened it as part of a Cineprobe series.

 In 2015, the film was restored by the filmmaker's daughter, Nina Collins, and reissued.
 In the same year, the film screened at Film Society of Lincoln Center, spurring critical and popular interest in the film.
 Critics raved about the film; Richard Brody of The New Yorker wrote that "had it screened widely in its time, it would have marked film history."
 A. O. Scott of The New York Times wrote that the film "feels like news, like a bulletin from a vital and as-yet-unexplored dimension of reality."
 In The Stranger, Charles Mudede described the film as being "one of the most important and original American films of the second half of the 20th century."
+The A.V.
+Club listed the film as being among the 52 most important American independent films.

 In 2016, Milestone Films released the film on DVD and Blu-ray.

 Losing Ground is currently streaming via the Criterion Channel.